langal/python_reco_basic/README.md

 Strategies.py contains functions to calculate the Euclidian distance, Cosine similarity, and Hamming distance between two objects that have tags.

-RecommendationApplication.py provides functions to get "recommendations" based on the function in Strategies.py
+RecommendationApplication.py provides functions to get "recommendations" based on the function in Strategies.py.

+Workers.py provides handler functions to handle events.

 simluate.py is basically a test program which dumps users in q simple memory based PubSub (https://pypi.org/project/PyPubSub/).